-I have ethnographic experience and oral history training, a professional background in commercial botanical science research and development.
+I have ethnographic experience and oral history training,

-- aim to form trusting, safe professional relationships with local communities.
+I aim to form trusting, safe professional relationships with local communities.